6JoeB/quiz-manager/README.md

 ## Backend

-Change directory to the backend folder from a new terminal with `cd backend` and run `npm install mongodb` to install
+Change directory to the backend folder from a new terminal with `cd backend` and run `npm install mongodb` and then `npm install` to install all of the required node modules.

 ## Frontend